-We collaborate with the best embryological labaratories in Athens, for PGS/PGD.
+We collaborate with the best embryological laboratories in Athens, for PGS/PGD.
 Embryological staff is highly experienced and they can deal with almost all known genetic conditions.
-Cost for PGS and PGD in Greece, is highly competitive in comparison to the rest of Europe and the U.S.
+Cost for PGT-A and PGT-M in Greece, is highly competitive in comparison to the rest of Europe and the U.S.

-Pre implantation genetic diagnosis (PGD), involves screening single cells from embryos for genetic diseases and chromosomal disorders.
-The testing is performed by sampling embryos, through a special embryo biopsy technique, prior to embryo transfer and during IVF.
-The goal is to identify abnormal embryos, so that they will not be transferred.
+Pre-implantation genetic diagnosis involves screening single cells from embryos for genetic diseases and chromosomal disorders.
+The testing is performed by sampling embryos, according to a special embryo biopsy technique – prior to embryo transfer and during IVF.
+The goal is to identify abnormal embryos and avoid transferring them.

-PGD can identify single gene disorders, like cystic fibrosis, Myotonic Dystrophy, Thalassemia, Fragile X and chromosome abnormalities.
+PGT-M can identify single gene disorders, like cystic fibrosis, myotonic dystrophy, thalassemia, fragile X and chromosome abnormalities.

-So, in PGD we already know there is a potential for abnormality and we screen embryos for this, in order to ensure that will not pass on to the implanted embryo, which will conclude into a pregnancy, whereas in PGS we are unaware of a particular abnormality and we screen for chromosomal age related problems.
+In PGT-M we already know there is a potential for abnormality and we screen embryos in order to ensure it won’t be transferred into the implanted embryo.
+Whereas in PGT-A we are unaware of a particular abnormality and we screen for chromosomal age-related problems.

 Repeated implantation failure